Sturmabteilung: Fall

-In 1933, General Werner von Blomberg, the Minister of Defence, and General Walther von Reichenau, the chief of the Reichswehr's Ministerial Department, became increasingly concerned about the growing power of the SA.
+In 1933, General Werner von Blomberg, the Minister of Defence, and General Walter von Reichenau, the chief of the Reichswehr's Ministerial Department, became increasingly concerned about the growing power of the SA.
 Röhm had been given a seat on the National Defence Council and began to demand more say over military matters.
 On October 2, 1933, Röhm sent a letter to Reichenau that said: "I regard the Reichswehr now only as a training school for the German people.
 The conduct of war, and therefore of mobilization as well, in the future is the task of the SA."

 Blomberg and von Reichenau began to conspire with Göring and Himmler against Röhm and the SA.
 Himmler asked Reinhard Heydrich to assemble a dossier on Röhm.
 Heydrich recognized that for the SS to gain full national power, the SA had to be broken.
 He manufactured evidence to suggest that Röhm had been paid 12 million marks by French agents to overthrow Hitler.
 Hitler liked Röhm and initially refused to believe the dossier provided by Heydrich.
 Röhm had been one of his first supporters and, without his ability to obtain army funds in the early days of the movement, it is unlikely that the Nazis would have ever become established.
 The SA under Röhm's leadership had also played a vital role in destroying the opposition during the elections of 1932 and 1933.